robuspospolitus/girly-time-tracker/README.md

 ## Themes

 The app offers a variety of color themes, allowing you to customize it to your taste.
 There are both light and dark themes.
 Currently, the primary theme is light orange.
-Soon, the theme will be saved individually, so you won't have to change it every time you launch the app.

 ## Future updates